 The germination stage normally takes around 3-10 days, although some seeds might take less or longer.
 During this stage, seeds will require around 16 hours of light daily.

-This stage also prepares for the production of chlorophyll that is necessary for growth during later stages.
+This stage also prepares for the production of chlorophyll which is necessary for growth during later stages.

 Seedlings require warmth and nitrogen-rich nutrients, with a lighting schedule of around 16 hours daily.
-This phase should last between 2-3 weeks, through some strains take up to 6 weeks.
+This phase should last between 2-3 weeks, though some strains take up to 6 weeks.

 This is where your marijuana plants should be starting to take shape.
 They will take a big growth spurt in the vegetative stage and, if you’re lucky, you might see your plants strength up to 2 inches per day.
 During this phase, your plants will be responsive to light.
 If you are growing indoors, you will need to manipulate lighting conditions during this phase.